anyscale/templates/templates/endpoints/README.md

 serve run serve_lora.yaml
 ```

+This will take up to a minute or so to load depending on the model size.
 To query the LoRA model, run:
 ```shell
 python query_lora.py
 ```

 A few tips for using LoRA:
-1. The config for the loRA base model in `multiplex_models` config require to have `engine_config.engine_kwargs.enable_lora` set to `true` to be able to use.
+1. The `base_model_id` config for the loRA base model in `multiplex_lora_adapters/lora_config.yaml` defines the based model of the loRA.
+The base model defined in `models/meta-llama--Llama-2-7b-chat-hf_a10.yaml` requires to have `engine_config.engine_kwargs.enable_lora` set to `true` to be able to use.
-1. Each `multiplex_lora_adapters` can be loaded from anywhere the workspace has access to.
+1. Each `multiplex_lora_adapters` in `serve_lora.yaml` can be loaded from any S3 buckets the workspace has access to.
 You can use an existing bucket where you have the loRA models or can use `$ANYSCALE_ARTIFACT_STORAGE` provided by Anyscale Workspace.
-1. The `model_id` in `multiplex_lora_adapters` will be exactly the model you use to run query for the loRA model.
+1. The `model_id` in `lora_mirror_config.lora_config.yaml` will be exactly the model you use to run query for the loRA model.
 It has to be unique across all models.
+1. You can also run query directly on the base model by changing the `model` variable in `query_lora.py`.

 # Frequently Asked Questions